-Open Water Official (3-4 hr.): The Open Water Official course provides more advanced training for certified Community Officials who wish to officiate at community, provincial, and national lifesaving sport open water competitions.
+Open Water Official (3-4 hours): The Open Water Official course provides more advanced training for certified Community Officials who wish to officiate at community, provincial, and national lifesaving sport open water competitions.
 The course focuses on the duties and responsibilities of officials in decision-making roles such as Clerk of Course or Course Judge.

-Prerequisite: minimum 16 years of age; Lifesaving Sport Community Official; minimum 5 hr. experience at a sanctioned lifesaving sport event in a Community Official role.
+Prerequisite: Minimum 16 years of age; Community Official; minimum 5 hours experience at a sanctioned lifesaving sport event in a community official role.

-Instruction and certification: Current Lifesaving Sport Officials Instructors who hold Open Water Official teach and certify candidates.
+Instruction and certification: Current Officials Instructors who hold Open Water Official teach and certify candidates.